kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 > All user transactions have to be stored and accessible by the user.

 There are a lot of cultural, semantic, legal assumptions developers have to make to implement this feature.
+It opens dozens of questions.

 * Can a user see other user transactions?
 * What data is relevant to show to the user?